How to Make Blackened Beeswax Ornaments

 - Safety Alert – Beeswax is flammable if overheated.
 Always melt wax with constant supervision and take all precautions to prevent fire or burns.

-- Don’t skimp on the mold release or it will be difficult to remove your beeswax ornament.
+- Don’t skimp on the mold release/oil or it will be difficult to remove your ornament.

 - Make sure your cookie mold is sitting on a level surface.

 Well not everyone has a tree to hang ornaments on but that doesn’t mean you can’t enjoy them.
-Here are some ideas of how to use them even if you do not put up a tree.
+Here are some other ideas:

 - Use as part of a centerpiece for the table